Everything You Need to Know About: Heritage Open Days in Newcastle

 There are so many interesting things to do during Heritage Open Days in Newcastle that you’ll be spoilt for choice!

 Many legendary local venues are throwing open their doors to the public and hosting exclusive guided tours.
-You could explore the Victorian stage machinery at Tyne Theatre & Opera House, discover what’s behind the door of the Grade I listed Alderman Fenwick’s House, or learn about Blackfriars’ rich history as a former Dominican friary.
+You could explore the Victorian stage machinery at Tyne Theatre & Opera House, discover what’s behind the door of the High Bridge Works, or learn about Blackfriars’ rich history as a former Dominican friary.

 Plenty of walking tours are taking place too if you fancy stretching your legs a bit during Heritage Open Days.
-Explore locations like Leazes Park and the East Quayside or take tours focusing on specific aspects of our city’s makeup and history including its defensive town walls and the historical contributions of its African population.
+Explore locations like Leazes Park and Grainger Town or take tours focusing on specific aspects of our city’s makeup and history including its regeneration over the past 60 years and the historical contributions of its African population.

 But wait, that’s not all!
 If you’ve ever wanted to take a deep dive into the collections of some of the city’s most iconic venues and museums, now is your chance.
-The Common Room, for example, invites visitors to explore its mining engineering-focused collections while Discovery Museum is embracing the ‘Routes-Connections-Networks’ theme with a behind-the-scenes tour of its shipping, railway and transport archives.
+The Farrell Centre, for example, is hosting two handling sessions - one exploring a collection of objects from its namesake and acclaimed architect Sir Terry Farrell and the other exploring objects from its recent Concrete Dreams exhibition - while the Discovery Museum is inviting visitors to join its archivists and learn more about the iconic bridges that connect the North East region.

 See?
 We weren’t lying when we said you’ll be spoilt for choice!